-'Every Single Individual Must Stay Home': Italy's Coronavirus Deaths Pass China's
+'Every Single Individual Must Stay Home': Italy's Coronavirus Surge Strains Hospitals

 Some question why Italy was caught off guard when the virus outbreak was revealed on Feb.
 21.

 Remuzzi says he is now hearing information about it from general practitioners.
 "They remember having seen very strange pneumonia, very severe, particularly in old people in December and even November," he says.
-"This means that the virus was circulating, at least in [the northern region of] Lombardy, and before we were aware of this outbreak occurring in China."
+"This means that the virus was circulating, at least in [the northern region of] Lombardy and before we were aware of this outbreak occurring in China."

-He says, it was impossible to combat something you didn't know existed.
+He says it was impossible to combat something you didn't know existed.